 Theodore Roosevelt’s encounters with law and the legal tradition were anything but abstract.
 Roosevelt did almost nothing without bringing his outsized personality and capacity for creating a great story to bear on events.
 Yet the legal questions Roosevelt encountered in the course of his life are important ones.
 His contributions to the national debate were important.
-Join us as we consider Theodore Roosevelt and the Law, including the live, spontaneous Trial of Theodore Roosevelt on the Stickney Auditorium stage.
+This symposium considered Theodore Roosevelt and the Law, including the live, spontaneous Trial of Theodore Roosevelt on the Stickney Auditorium stage.

 Theodore Roosevelt’s greatest regret as a statesman was that no major crisis occurred during his presidency to test his leadership capacities.
 His ardent calls for military preparedness and for early entry into the Great War echoed in his own family, and reverberated throughout the nation and the world.
-Join us as we consider the roots of the crisis, Roosevelt’s response, his family’s participation, and views of the war from North Dakota and from Europe.
+This symposium considered the roots of the crisis, Roosevelt’s response, his family’s participation, and views of the war from North Dakota and from Europe.

 This symposium explored Theodore Roosevelt's contributions to a uniquely American literature, art, and culture.

 Theodore Roosevelt: The Progressive in the Arena reviewed TR's progressivism and his relationship to other figures and movements that represented progressive ideals.

 Theodore Roosevelt: In the Arena of the West took a new look at Roosevelt’s time in the Dakota badlands and his fascination with the American West.

 Theodore Roosevelt: The President in the Arena, examined Theodore Roosevelt's actions as president and his impact on the post.